Orders

 As the final step on an order, you can post a payment.

 Select Create payment in the order menu.
-Enter the date of the payment, and select the invoices that have been paid.
+Enter the date of the payment and select the invoices that have been paid.
 Choose the payment account the payment should be posted to.
-Verify that the paid amount is correct, and click Pay.
+Verify that the paid amount is correct and click Pay.

 Purchase orders

-1: Send a purchase request
+1: Send a purchase order

 This step is only necessary if you have not already ordered the articles from the supplier.
-Before sending a purchase request, you can add a delivery address and delivery note on the Delivery tab.
+Before sending a purchase order, you can add a delivery address and delivery note on the Delivery tab.

 2: Create delivery (stock management only)